shourovj/shourovj.github.io/bggen/blog-base/content/latex-tips.md

 This produces something roughly like:
 Michael Saxon<sup><img width="15pt" src="https://t2iscorescore.github.io/static/images/psx.svg"/><img width="15pt" src="https://t2iscorescore.github.io/static/images/psc.svg"/></sup>

-## Non-Latin alphabets on arXiv
+## Non-Latin (CJK) alphabets on arXiv

-XeLaTeX is the best way to do this.
+XeLaTeX is the best way to do this, with native unicode support, and a much more comprehensive distribution of multilingual fonts and modules.
 But arXiv (as of writing) doesn't support it 😭😭😭😭😭

+So we need to figure out how to do it with pdfLaTeX.

 We have to hack it in using various packages depending on language.
 In my multilingual paper, I *wanted* to include CJK and Hebrew characters, but I just could not figure out Hebrew without XeLaTeX at least for CJK you can use the CJK packages.